 - (Optional) Add or adjust any claims in the discussion if desired.

 - Invite your students!
-You can either enable a Discussion Access Link to share with students (be aware students may share this link outside the classroom) or invite students directly with their username or email address.
+You can either enable a sharing link to share with students (be aware students may share this link outside the classroom) or invite students directly with their username or email address.

 If you wish to configure any settings in your discussion after it’s been created, you can do so by clicking the ≡ (three horizontal lines) button in the top-left of the discussion and opening the Discussion Settings.